Integration Guide

 1. Create an account and connect Stripe

-Sign up at https://t-1576877075---datastore-tmna4v27tq-uc.a.run.app/auth.
+Sign up at https://t-1204118741---datastore-tmna4v27tq-uc.a.run.app/auth.
 After signing in, the dashboard will prompt you to connect your Stripe account via Stripe Express.
 This is required to receive payouts.

 2. Create a product

 In the dashboard, click New product and enter a name, optional description, and price in USD.
 Each product gets a unique upload URL.
+You can also set a custom redirect URL — after payment the buyer will be sent to that URL with ?code=XXXX appended, so you can brand the post-payment experience yourself.

 3. Share the upload URL